 From the date of your application, if we haven't heard from your GP within 25 days, you will receive an email notification from ShootCert.
 This is to prompt you to get in touch with your GP to move things on with your SAR.
 If we still haven't heard from them after 5 to 10 days after our reminder, please let us know and we will send you a letter for your GP to remind them of their legal obligation to comply.

-Your medical notes are kept on file for approximately 3 months.
-This is so we can refer back to them should the Police query a certificate and application.
-After this period they are deleted.
+Your medical notes are kept for approximately 10 years.
+This is so we can refer back to them should the Police query a certificate.

-Hard copy records are securely shredded unless you want them returned to you https://www.shootcert.co.uk/faqs/#returns.
+Hard copy records are stored for approximately 3 months and then securely shredded unless you want them returned to you https://www.shootcert.co.uk/faqs/#returns.
 Your application data is archived securely.
 Please see our Privacy Policy for more information about how ShootCert handles your data.

 This is not a problem.
 We have two other GP practice communication options to choose from during your application: